-Our well-invested and industry leading technology and support infrastructure underpin our growth and provide centralized backoffice functions for our four core businesses.
-As of December 31, 2023, our control and support functions were comprised of approximately 900 full-time employees globally, who prudently manage risk in real-time and help us ensure regulatory compliance through our enterprise risk management framework.
+Our well-invested and industry leading technology and support infrastructure underpin our growth and provide centralized back-office functions for our four core businesses.
+For the year ended December 31, 2024, average FTE headcount in our control and support functions was 1,084, who prudently manage risk in real-time and help us ensure regulatory compliance through our enterprise risk management framework.
 Our successful business profile enables us to attract high-quality talent to our control and support functions and helps us retain talent gained through acquisitions.
 Our proprietary technology portal, Neon, delivers a high-quality user experience to clients with access to our broad, multi-asset product offering and increases the productivity of our front-office staff.
 We continue to invest in these functions to reflect the scale of our global operations and ensure sustainable growth in the future.
 This also supports our organic and inorganic growth initiatives in a disciplined manner to ensure sustainable growth.